nkarl/learn.algorithms/study/archive/monotonic-stack/note.md

+- **The problem**
-I have been working on the monotonic stack pattern, and I am struggling to purify the information and reach a pure form of the pattern.
+	- I have been working on the monotonic stack pattern, and I am struggling to purify the information and abstract out a pure form of the pattern.
+ - The observations
+	 - not seen enough problem variety; so far has only seen one single problem
+		 - problem \#0456, check if the 132 pattern exits in an array.

 I understand the result and requirement.
-However, the order switching of $j$ and $k$ is a *source of entropy*, which has interfered with the purification process:
+However, the order switching of $j$ and $k$ is a *source of entropy*, which has interfered with the purification process.
+So, let's decompose it and go through it piece-wise to understand it.

 $$
 i < \boldsymbol{\color{red}{j}} < k \quad (1)